lyleresnick/lyleresnick.github.io/_drafts/Solving a Complex iOS TableView Using VIPER.md

 I'll use the requirement and solution to the Complex TableView from the last [post]({{site.url}}/blog/2017/05/13/Solving-a-Complex-iOS-TableView-Part-2.html) as the basis of this example.

+The complete app which demonstrates this refactoring can be found at [**CleanReportTableDemo**](https://github.com/lyleresnick/CleanReportTableDemo).

 ## VIPER Explained

 The purpose of the VIPER pattern is to reduce the amount of code in the ViewController(**V**) class by distributing it into other classes that have specific responsibilities.
 To understand VIPER you need to understand abit about the the clean architecture.